 If you require information regarding suitable handlers, please contact the quarantine facility PEQservices@awe.gov.au.
 You will need to liaise directly with your nominated handler and the quarantine facility to schedule attendance times.
 The person-in-charge will be responsible for any costs associated with handler attendance.

 - Australian veterinarians recommend regular external parasite treatment of cats and dogs.

-- Department of Agriculture and Water Resources staff may apply additional treatments to any animals showing signs of active parasites in the facility.
-External parasite treatments are applied at your expense.
+- We may apply additional treatments to any animals showing signs of active parasites in the facility.
+You are responsible for the cost of additional parasite treatments.

 Heartworm prevention for dogs

 Your dog does not require a heartworm test or treatment to be eligible for import.
-Preventative treatment can be arranged through a private veterinarian, at the importer's expense.
+Preventative treatment can be arranged through a private veterinarian, at your expense.